 I write this to help break those patterns I attributed to Denise’s life, to help break the horror of her abusive upbringing and to ensure that people who allowed this person’s soul to be broken so early in life will know what it did.

 It’s the black sheep syndrome.
 I know about it because I was, and still am, the black sheep of many members of my own family.
 It’s the labeling of family members that leaves no room for that person to grow.
+I extricated myself from that life but not Denise.

 As far as I know, Denise was the only person in my family to use heroin, so much so that every square inch of her body creaked with extraordinary pain.
 Because she had abused this one drug, doctors refused to prescribe her pain medication, which I believe, realistically, would’ve left any normal person wanting.
 That was just one of a litany of side-effects of this addiction that she explained to me: that people didn’t care about her pain, not even the doctors.

 She was introduced to heroin by ex-husband Kevin in the crazy-80’s, one who hounded her disabled and unemployable body for money for years before she finally passed away.
-He wailed like a cat in fierce pain when he found out that Denise had passed away.

 That is what ultimately doomed her to this terribly sad end: an early death.
 She wanted so much more than that, but none of it was within reach.
 She was stuck in every aspect of her life.
 In the end, she was financially bullied and unnecessarily vilified.